tacowordpress/taco-theme/src/app/config/README.md

 }
 ```

-Note: Skip this step if your classes are autoloaded.
+Note: Skip this step if your site-specific Taco classes are autoloaded.

 ---